clingier/ml_template/README.md

 # ML: Template project

 The idea is to adapt a template and keep a good structure between projects.
 A good backbone helps reaching goals and being efficient.
+It also makes team working easier.

 ![Structure of an ML Pipeline](https://miro.medium.com/max/876/1*fKlYtetGpfWDw0x7rdO6jQ.png)